 The following table lists the principal new accounting standards and interpretations issued or amended prior to the approval date of the consolidated financial statements that are not yet adopted by the Company as of the reporting date.
-The Company is currently evaluating the potential impact of adopting these new standards and amendments on its financial position and business performance.
+The impact of adopting IFRS 9 "Financial Instruments" and IFRS 15 "Revenue from Contracts with Customers" on the Company's financial position and business performance will not be material.
+The Company is currently evaluating the potential impact of adopting IFRS 16 "Leases" on its financial position and business performance.